abhinavsaluja2004/Compiler-Design-A-Visual-Exploration/README.md

 This project serves as an educational tool to:

-a.
-Help students visualize how compilers work internally
+1. Help students visualize how compilers work internally

-b.
-Aid instructors in demonstrating compilation stages in classrooms
+2. Aid instructors in demonstrating compilation stages in classrooms

-c.
-Assist developers and researchers in debugging and experimenting with compiler logic
+3. Assist developers and researchers in debugging and experimenting with compiler logic

 ## 🔧 Future Enhancements